 - Date & Location: Saturday, October 9 at T-Mobile Arena Las Vegas, NV

-A third meeting between heavyweight boxers Tyson Fury and Deontay Wilder was initially booked to take place on July 24 at T-Mobile Arena in Las Vegas, NV, but that fight was postponed after Fury tested positive for COVID-19 in July.
+The third meeting between heavyweight boxers Tyson Fury and Deontay Wilder was initially booked to take place on July 24 at T-Mobile Arena in Las Vegas, NV, but that fight was postponed after Fury tested positive for COVID-19 in July.
 The rescheduled scrap takes place on October 9.
-T-Mobile Arena hosts the highly-anticipated scrap.
+T-Mobile Arena hosts the highly anticipated scrap.

 Click on this link if you have any doubts on how to bet on boxing.

 |Fighter A||Fighter B|

 KOWNACKI vs. HELENIUS PREDICTION & PICK

 The odds for the first fight between these two showed Helenius was not considered a threat to Kownacki.
 The closing odds had Kownacki as the -2500 favorite over Helenius, who was a +900 underdog.
 Bettors scored big on Helenius that night when he stopped Kownacki in the fourth stanza.
 The loss was a costly one, as Kownacki was reportedly in line for a WBA heavyweight title shot with a win.

 The loss to Helenius was the first of Kownacki’s career and it hurt his standing a great deal.
 Perhaps he believed his own hype and overlooked his opponent, but like Anthony Joshua found out against Andy Ruiz in their first meeting, anything can happen in a boxing match, no matter the odds.

 This fight could literally change the trajectory of the careers of both fighters.
 With that, I expect both men to be at their best.
 Because of that, I think Kownacki, who is the better boxer, will get the win in this rematch.